Matteo Meneghello: Career

-In 2008 and 2009 Meneghello took part at few races of Italian Gt championship with two podium (third position) like best results with a Porsche Gt3 cup in couple With gentleman driver Riccardo Bianco.
+In 2008 and 2009, Meneghello took part in a few races of the Italian GT Championship with two podiums (third position) like best results with a Porsche Gt3 cup in couple With gentleman driver Riccardo Bianco.

-In 2010 Meneghello made his only race in the Superstars International Series with a Jaguar XF at Hockenheim ring.
-He was in eighth position during the first race but engine problem stopped his race before the end.
+In 2010, Meneghello made his only race in the Superstars International Series with a Jaguar XF at the Hockenheimring.
+He was in eighth position during the first race, but an engine problem stopped his race before the end.
 He was limited to only one race.